mewmewdevart/mewmewdevart/README.md

 - Additionally, I'm an enthusiast of cats, pizza, bacon, pixel art, and coffee.

 ### Skills:

+A software developer who is also passionate about graphic design.
+- Front-end Development using HTML, CSS (SASS, SCSS), JavaScript/TypeScript, React, and Angular.
+- Back-end Development with C, Java, and NodeJS.
+- Web Design using Figma and creating cool things with Pixelart using Aseprite.
+- Automation of tasks on Unix systems using Shell Script.
+- Project management through the Scrum and Kanban methodologies.

 - **Programming Skills:** <br>
 Proficient in C Language (including Pointers, Memory Allocation, Structures, Input/Output +), JavaScript (jQuery, Angular, and TypeScript), Shell Script (Automation of tasks on Unix systems), and Basic Python Concepts.
 - **Project Management Methodologies:** <br>